 7) Cost-effectiveness

 Public cloud resources are preferred over private cloud resources, mainly because of cost.
-To address the cost factor and also get the benefits of private cloud, many firms choose hybrid cloud to enjoy both cloud variants on a single platform.
+Many firms choose hybrid cloud to enjoy both cloud variants on a single platform, addressing the cost factor while gaining the benefits of private cloud.
 So, adopting a hybrid cloud database is cost-effective as capital expenditures turn into operational expenditures, pushing productivity.

 In Line With The Future

-A hybrid cloud database works well for organizations preparing to undergo a full-fledged digital transformation and migrate to modern systems because it is versatile in extending the life of legacy applications and facilitating new deployments.
+A hybrid cloud database works well for organizations preparing to undergo a full-fledged digital transformation and migrate to modern systems because it is versatile in extending the life of legacy applications, facilitating new deployments, and leveraging Hybrid Cloud Services to optimize scalability and flexibility.

 Get on to reap the benefits of the hybrid cloud strategy!